 Tom Selby explains the benefits of Lifetime ISAs

 Important information: A Lifetime ISA is not for everyone.
-If you withdraw money, other than to purchase your first home or before age 60 you will pay a government withdrawal charge of 25%, which will recover the annual bonuses paid by the government to your LISA.
+If you withdraw money before age 60, other than to purchase your first home, you will pay a government withdrawal charge of 25%.
 This may mean you get back less from your LISA than you paid in.
 Also, if you choose to save in a Lifetime ISA instead of enrolling in, or contributing to, your workplace pension scheme you will miss out on the benefit of your employer’s contributions to that scheme and your current and future entitlement to means tested benefits may be affected.
 Read more on Lifetime ISA risks and the key features document.

 You can withdraw your money from a LISA without paying the government withdrawal charge: